- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 cut the ground from under someone's feet

-- Do something which leaves someone without a reason for their actions or opinions: she rounded on Nathan with a devastating tirade and cut the ground from under his feetMore example sentences
+- Do something that leaves someone without a reason or justification for their actions or opinions.More example sentences

 - Perhaps even more disturbing for him, he half-wittingly joined in the assault, cutting the ground from under his feet.